nanomq/nanomq/README.md

 ## Compile & Install

-NanoMQ dedicates to deliver a simple but powerful Messaging Hub on various edge platforms.
+NanoMQ dedicates to delivering a simple but powerful Messaging Hub on various edge platforms.

 With this being said, NanoMQ can run on different architectures such like x86_64 and ARM with minor migration efforts.